EMacson/milk-maker/README.md

 ## Functionality
 The components for this project are
 - an Arduino
+- 2 servos
+- 3 LEDs
+- 3 220 ohm resistors
+- 1 push button
+- wires
+- a lot of cardboard and popsicle sticks
+- milk

 To run the code, import the Arduino code onto your Arduino,, and then begin running the pythn code.